$t$-Structures with Grothendieck hearts via functor categories: Preliminaries

 \begin{prop} Let $\mcB$ be an abelian category with enough projective objects and denote by $\mcP$ the full subcategory of projective objects.
 Then

 where the left hand side equivalence sends $(f\dd Q\la P)\in\stpMor(\mcP)$ to $\Coker(f)$ and the second equivalence sends $B\in\mcB$ to $\Hom_\mcB(?,B)_{|\mcP}$. \end{prop}

-\begin{proof} The first equivalence was proved in \cite[Section I.2]{ARei}, while the second one follows from the observation that the assignment $B\rightsquigarrow\Hom_\mcB(?,B)_{|\mcP}$ restricts to an equivalence between the projective objects in $\modf\mcP$ and $\mcB$, respectively, by the Yoneda lemma. \end{proof}
+\begin{proof} The first equivalence was proved in \cite[Section I.2]{ARei}, while the second one essentially follows from \cite[Proposition 2.3]{K-functors-lfp} as the assignment $B\rightsquigarrow\Hom_\mcB(?,B)_{|\mcP}$ restricts by the Yoneda lemma to an equivalence between the projective objects in $\modf\mcP$ and $\mcB$, respectively. \end{proof}

 We will also need a perhaps less well known version of this result involving AB3 categories $\mcB$ with a projective generator.
 This has been worked out in~\cite[\S6]{PoSt-TCC} in the language of monads, but we will use a more direct formulation which will be convenient for us.
 It in fact instantiates $\mcB$ as the category of models of an algebraic theory in the sense of~\cite{Wraith}.